SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
+28.December 2021 - N0rimaki joined as a contributor.
+Thank you very much for updating the documentation, all the testing and for your inputs.
+The documentation is now cleaner and easier to get startet.
 27.December 2021 - I made the script a bit easier (I will continue to make it easier and document a simpler version for watchtower)
 19.December 2021 - Updated the docker-compose.yml for watchtower
 26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
 No need for any scripts and cron jobs.